sfdeloach/docker/README.md

 - Nginx server determines if the request is for the UI or the API
 - If for the UI, Nginx serves the UI
 - If for the API, route to the Express Server, then
-  - Store number in Postgres database
+  - Stores number in a Postgres database
-  - Lookup number in Redis for previous calculation
+  - Looks up number in Redis for previous calculation
   - If already calculated, return the cached result
-  - Otherwise, send request to a Nodejs worker to calculate result and save the result when it returns
+  - Otherwise, publishes a message to a subscribed Nodejs worker to perform the calculation and caches the value in Redis
   - Update UI with data from Postgres ("values I have seen") and Redis ("calculated values")

 #### development architecture